 The Hats Simulator and Information Broker are designed to provide an online data feed and allow for interaction between the analyst and simulation.
 However, we also have implemented facilities to export batch data from the Information Broker.
-Hats data stored in the Information Broker can be exported as perfect information (ground truth) or noisy data sets.
-Application of noise for batch data works differently because there is no analog of online requests with uservaried payment levels.
+Hats data can be exported as perfect information (ground truth) or noisy data sets.
+Application of noise works differently because there is no analog of online requests with payment levels.
 Noise is applied to exported data in three ways: exclusion of perfect information, inclusion of false information and corruption of perfect information.
 The level and type of noise is parameterized.
-Exported Hats data has been used in several projects, including DARPA EELD and AFRL EA-GLE Program mini-TIEs, and controlled experiments with Iterative Node Classification [4], Group Finder [5], Proximity [6], Aleph [7], and a variety of social network analysis tools.
+Exported Hats data has been used in several projects, including an EAGLE Program mini-TIE and controlled experiments with social network analysis tools.

-4 Actions
+4. Actions